cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 title: "Elasticsearch 2.4"
 name: "elasticsearch24"
 description: "Elasticsearch version 2.4: a distributed, RESTful search and analytics engine"
-status: "Beta"
+status: "Deprecated"
 ---

 cloud.gov offers [Elasticsearch](https://www.elastic.co/) 2.4 as a service.

 ## Plans

-Plan Name | Description | Price
+Plan Name | Description |
 --------- | ----------- | -----
-`1x`  | Elasticsearch instance with 1GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU | Will be paid per hour + storage `medium-ha` | Elasticsearch cluster with three master nodes (3584M memory limit, 1792M heap) and three data nodes (3584M memory limit, 1792M heap, 10G disk) | Will be paid per hour + storage
+`1x`  | Elasticsearch instance with 1GB of RAM and 1 slice of CPU   |
+`3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   |
+`6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   |
+`12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU |
+`medium-ha` | Elasticsearch cluster with three master nodes (3584M memory limit, 1792M heap) and three data nodes (3584M memory limit, 1792M heap, 10G disk) |

 *These instances are available in [sandbox spaces]({{< relref "overview/pricing/free-limited-sandbox.md#sandbox-limitations" >}}).*